supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 ## Lab Objectives

-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following exercises:

 - Exercise 1 - Review and enable Multi-factor Authentication in Azure
 - Exercise 2 - Configure MFA to be required for login